Best sources of sales leads

 Qualified leads are essential for your company to meet its revenue goals.
 However, if you find your business struggling to generate leads, you aren’t the only one.
 In NetProspex and Ascend2’s recent “Client Connection Research 2013 Lead Generation Benchmark” survey, 92 percent of 445 B2B marketers and sales representatives believed their efforts were somewhat lacking.

-Looking ahead to the rest of 2014, two of the most important objectives were improving the quantity and quality of leads.
+Looking ahead, two of the most important objectives were improving the quantity and quality of leads.
 However, the research indicated that campaigns needed to go beyond these basic metrics for the best results.
 Increasing the use of data-driven marketing can help marketing and sales teams succeed in their endeavors.
 In addition, some company databases may contain errors and inaccuracies.
 When marketers are working with incorrect data, their targeted campaigns won’t be as successful, and the effectiveness of sales reps’ follow-ups could be impacted as well.
 You need to use data to improve your lead segmentation and analytics to proactively generate higher-quality contacts.
 The study pointed out that it was more than just clean data that was needed for this objective – you have to maintain a complete picture of your target audience.

 In addition to gaps in the ability to apply data to lead generation, B2B marketers were struggling with their Internet marketing methods.
 Many companies didn’t have enough resources.
 Marketers had a hard time producing enough quality, relevant content, and it was difficult to demonstrate return on investment.
 Sales and marketing alignment was a persistent issue, company websites weren’t attracting enough search traffic, and some firms simply lacked an effective lead generation strategy.